mradwan80/KNN-Search/README.md

 ********************************************************************************

 The program is cross platform (Windows and Linux).
-It was tested on:
+It was tested on a machine with GeForce GTX 950M GPU, in environments:

+Windows:

--Windows 11 Home. build 22000.51.
+-11 Home. build 22000.51.

+-Cuda 10.2

--CMake GUI 3.21.0 (for windows build), with generator Visual Studio 14 2015
+-CMake GUI 3.21.0, with generator Visual Studio 14 2015

--WSL2 (for linux build test) Ubuntu-20.04
+WSL2 (for linux build test):

--Cuda compilation tools, release 9.1, V9.1.85

--GeForce GTX 950M
+-Ubuntu-20.04

+-Cuda 11.0

+-gcc-9, g++-9

+-CMake 3.16.3